Skip to content

 Depending on what type of lifetime pet insurance you have, you can claim for the same condition each year.

 Some policies set a limit on how much you can claim in a year.
-Say this is £6,000 – if you go over this amount you’ll have to pay for treatment until you renew, when you’ll get £6,000 of cover again.
+Say this is £6,000 – if you go over this amount you’ll have to pay for treatment until you renew.
+When you do, you’ll get £6,000 of cover again.

 Is there an age limit for lifetime pet insurance?